 There’s a practical and very good reason why this works.
 When you improve, people want to move closer to you and they want to present you with more opportunities.
 It’s why the clichés “success breeds success,” “work begets work,” or, the one that I particularly find inspiring, “luck is what happens when preparation meets opportunity,” holds so much truth because we're attracted to improvement.
 By improving every single day in some way, even if it’s just by some incremental amount, you’ll grow exponentially as an actor and allow yourself to achieve things that are literally off the charts.
 This frame of mind will change your life.

 Don’t let the distance from your goal crush your spirits.
 Just break it down into small parts so you can have something to aim at every day, something that really inspires you.
-Every day just do a tiny bit toward the goal, but every day move toward it and never beat yourself up if you don’t achieve 100 percent of what you set out to do that day.
-Fifty percent is better than zero percent and 10 percent is still better than zero percent.
+Every day just do a tiny bit toward the goal, but every day move toward it and never beat yourself up if you don’t achieve 100% of what you set out to do that day.
+Fifty percent is better than 0% and 10% is still better than 0%.
 This is key.
 Make a schedule and keep to it, but do write a schedule of some kind.
 You need a written map to guide you.
 Every night before you go to bed, write down one step, even if it’s a small step, of what you want to accomplish toward that goal.

 Acting is hard work and it takes more than it gives you.
 There is just no way around that reality.
 It is hard, hard work.
 But it’s incredibly rewarding, and we are lucky that we have been called to tell stories for the world.
 You can find happiness and success if you have goals and a sense of purpose to move forward with as an actor.
 It’s how you thrive when you're unemployed and it’s how you separate yourself from everyone else you are competing with.
 When you go to work on your goals, they will go to work on you!